usnistgov/metaschema/website/content/specification/syntax/definitions.md

 ## Common Definition Data

-All *definition* types share a common syntax comprised of the following XML attributes and elements.
+All *definition* types share a common syntax composed of the following XML attributes and elements.

 Attributes: